joakim/kay/README.md

 ## Fields

 Fields hold the cell's internal state.
 Fields are read-only, unless explicitly marked as writable.
-They are lexically scoped and are only accessible from the current and any nested scopes.
+They are lexically scoped, only accessible from the current and any nested scopes.

 <br/>